 Image 12 of 12

 In corners, the 308’s soft suspension means there’s little fun to be had, because the car suffers from plenty of roll, while mid-corner bumps cause it to pitch uncomfortably.
 What’s more, the small steering wheel feels toy-like in your hands, and an awkward driving position discourages you from attacking bends.

 The soft suspension should mean the 308 is comfortable when cruising, but in reality it’s quite unsettled over bumps.
 The low speed ride is comfortable and controlled, but cars fitted with the larger alloy wheels are noticeably firmer around town.

-The new Peugeot 308 SW is lighter than most of its mainstream rivals thanks to a drastic weight saving scheme during its design in fact the estate is 140kgs lighter than the car it replaces.
+The new Peugeot 308 SW is lighter than most of its mainstream rivals thanks to a drastic weight saving scheme during its design, and the estate is 140kg lighter than the car it replaces.

-Combined with a body that has been shaped to be more aerodynamic than before and the claimed fuel economy is really exceptional.
-The BlueHDi version has a decent 118bhp but will return a claimed 88.3mpg when fitted with the ultra-low rolling resistance tyres standard on cars with 16-inch wheels.
+That added lightness combined with a body that has been shaped to be more aerodynamic than before helps produce official fuel economy that is really exceptional.
+The 1.6 BlueHDi version has a decent 114bhp but will return a 88.3mpg on the combined cycle when fitted with the ultra-low rolling resistance tyres that are standard on cars with 16-inch wheels.

 The 308 SW is on a par with cars like the SEAT Leon ST but comes better equipped as standard, and it undercuts rivals like the Volkswagen Golf and Honda Civic with prices starting at just under £17,000 for the most basic versions, although the residuals are likely to be weaker than either of these competitors.